 As noted in customer reviews you don’t get a console with a spin bike at this price.
 You normally have to pay much more to have a computer integrated with a bike.
 In addition it delivers good value and gives a good, stable ride.

-It currently is listed at a discount from the list price on Amazon and when I checked it was at the best price I could find online.
+It was discounted from the list price on Amazon and when I checked it was a very good price but this can vary.

 The console of the bike, which is one of the selling points, is a little limited but you can use it to get details on your workout and with a spreadsheet or journal you can track your performance over time.